San Diego County’s Homelessness Epidemic

 The most recent count completed in January 2018 concluded that:

-- The homeless population in San Diego city and county is the fourth largest in the country
+- San Diego’s homeless population is the fourth largest in the country.

 Homelessness is San Diego’s number-one social service issue right now, and you can help.